Russia condemns US downing of Syrian warplane

 Story highlights

-- Action helps terrorists, Russian official says.
+- Action helps terrorists, Russian official says

 - US says plane dropped bombs near SDF forces